ryanfb/etc/_posts/2018-08-17-alicevision_and_meshroom_on_mac_os_x.md

       Referenced from: /usr/local/bin/aliceVision_depthMapEstimation
       Reason: image not found

-In order to get around this, you can modify `meshroom/core/desc.py` so that [the return value at the end of the `buildCommandLine` method](https://github.com/alicevision/meshroom/blob/develop/meshroom/core/desc.py#L368) instead reads:
+In order to get around this, you can symlink the CUDA libraries into `/usr/local/lib` (most of the other workarounds I found for permanently modifying the`DYLD_LIBRARY_PATH` seemed more confusing or fragile than this simpler approach):[^dyldpath]

-    return 'DYLD_LIBRARY_PATH="/Developer/NVIDIA/CUDA-9.2/lib" ' + cmdPrefix + chunk.node.nodeDesc.commandLine.format(**chunk.node._cmdVars) + cmdSuffix
+    for i in /Developer/NVIDIA/CUDA-9.2/lib/*.a /Developer/NVIDIA/CUDA-9.2/lib/*.dylib; do ln -sv "$i" "/usr/local/lib/$(basename "$i")"; done

+You can undo/uninstall this with:

+    for i in /Developer/NVIDIA/CUDA-9.2/lib/*.a /Developer/NVIDIA/CUDA-9.2/lib/*.dylib; do rm -v "/usr/local/lib/$(basename "$i")"; done

 You may also want to download the voctree dataset: